Reconciliation Victoria have identified Education: Schools and Early Learning as a Strategic Priority Area and Goal (Strategic Plan 2017-2027).

 Reconciliation Victoria believes educating students about Aboriginal and Torres Strait Islander histories and cultures, and Australia's true history, is fundamental to achieving long-term change and meaningful reconciliation.
 As a part of this work, Reconciliation Victoria will work with Narragunnawali and key education stakeholders to more deeply understand the Victorian education sector's needs in the reconciliation space and to identify what could be our unique contribution in supporting Victorian schools and early learning services in understanding and promoting an holistic and collaborative approach to reconciliation.

 Narragunnawali is targeted at Australian schools and early learning services.
-Narragunnawali aims to foster high levels of knowledge and pride in Aboriginal and Torres Strait Islander histories, culture and contributions.
-Narragunnawali consists of four components to achieve Reconciliation in Education.
+Narragunnawali aims to foster high levels of knowledge and pride in Aboriginal and Torres Strait Islander histories, cultures and contributions.
+Narragunnawali consists of four components to achieve Reconciliation in Education:

 > Reconciliation Action Plans (RAPs) for schools and early learning providers;

 > Curriculum resources linked to Australian Curriculum and Early Years Learning Framework;